akanlegumjohn/Rick-and-Morty-Characters/README.md

-# Rick-and-Morty-Characters
+# Website using a public API, Rick-and-Morty-Characters API

-## A website that fetches all the charaacters in rick and morty api
+## FUNCTIONALITY

+### It contains the first 20 characters in the API by default

-## It also contain a search bar to filter characters by their name
+### It also contains a search bar to filter characters by their name

-## It contain pagination to navigate in order to fetch the characters
+### It contains pagination for easily navigation through the 42 pages

 Deployed link ---
 https://nimble-sawine-02e90f.netlify.app/